Clone Dynamic Disk to HDD or SSD in Windows 7 (No Data Loss)

-" I am trying to upgrade the primary drive Crucial MX500 SSD for myy Asusg73jw.
+I am trying to upgrade the primary drive Crucial MX500 SSD for my Asusg73jw.
 I downloaded the Acronis True Image cloning software per the instructions on Crucial's website.
 However, when I started the cloning process, the drive I wanted to clone was grayed out.

-Before cloning dynamic disk in Windows 7/8/10, let's get the basic of it.
-Dynamic disk and basic disk both are disk types for Windows to store data and support MBR and GPT partition style.
-But they have some differences.
+Dynamic disk (a physical disk initialized for dynamic storage) and basic disk both are disk types for Windows to store data and support MBR and GPT partition style.
+But they have some differences in the following.

-The dynamic disk is a physical disk initialized for dynamic storage that contains five types of volumes including simple volumes, spanned volumes, striped volumes (RAID-0), mirrored volumes (RAID-1), and RAID-5 volumes while basic disk is limited to 4 primary partitions or 3 primary plus one extented partition at most.
+- Different volume types: The dynamic disk contains five types of volumes including simple volumes, spanned volumes, striped volumes (RAID-0), mirrored volumes (RAID-1), and RAID-5 volumes while basic disk is limited to 4 primary partitions or 3 primary plus one extended partition at most.

-The dynamic disk can extend with a noncontinuous partition or disk acress different disks, and create fault-tolerant volumes etc while the basic disk can only be extended in consecutive partitions on a single disk.
+- High fault tolerance: The dynamic disk can extend with a noncontinuous partition or disk across different disks, and create fault-tolerant volumes etc while the basic disk can only be extended in consecutive partitions on a single disk.

-The dynamic disk has greater flexibility for volume management.
-It uses a database (in the last 1MB of MBR disk or 1MB reserved partition of GPT disk) to track the information about the dynamic volume on one or more dynamic disks and every dynamic disk keeps a copy of the database.
-But the basic disk use a partition table to keep track of information.
+- Greater flexibility for volume management: The dynamic disk uses a database (in the last 1MB of MBR disk or 1MB reserved partition of GPT disk) to track the information about the dynamic volume on one or more dynamic disks and every dynamic disk keeps a copy of the database.
+But the basic disk uses a partition table to keep track of information.
 Thus, you can get your data back if you are currently using dynamic disk.

 Why clone dynamic disk to basic disk?

-First and the most common, your dynamic disk is out of space and you need to clone disk to larger disk that can contain your system and all data completely.
+In first and the most common situation, your dynamic disk is out of space and you need to clone disk to larger disk that can contain your system and all data completely.

-Second and the most popular, your dynamic disk does not perform well and you want to clone dynamic disk to SSD for higher performance.
-When your computer run slowly and slowly, you may find that it takes several minutes for your computer to start, and the programs will load longer, and more.
-It's really annoying and make you confused.
+Second, your dynamic disk may not perform well and you want to clone dynamic disk to SSD for higher performance.
+When your computer runs slowly and slowly, you may find that it takes several minutes for your computer to start, and the programs will load longer, and more.
+It's really annoying and makes you confused.

-Third and the most concerned, you want to add a extra layer of data and system security.
-Cloning disk is most simplest way, because you can directly use the cloned disk to boot your computer in issues.
+Last but not least, you may want to add an extra layer of data and system security.
+Cloning disk is the simplest way because you can directly use the cloned disk to boot your computer in issues.

 Best way to clone dynamic disk to SSD